WASM Binding Overview

 openai | reqwest (HTTP) | Requires a full async HTTP client (tokio + TLS) |

-(embeddings-candle, embeddings-openai), which depend on the native
+embeddings-openai feature flags, which depend on the native feature that

-feature that is disabled for wasm32-unknown-unknown.
+is disabled for wasm32-unknown-unknown.)

 Compute embeddings on the JavaScript side and pass precomputed vectors